FIXTradingCommunity/fixs-specification/v1-1-RC2/fixs.md

 ![](media/Cogs.png)

-Rather than pin every leaf certificate, a certificate can be validated through its certificate chain.
+Rather than pin every leaf certificate, a certificate can be validated through its certificate chain, including the verifications of signatures corresponds to the certificates along the chain.
 A CA certificate from the chain is pinned instead, establishing a trust anchor to that point, and, from this, it is possible to validate and trust potentially numerous leaf certificates.
 This is what we term "*Certificate Validation with CA Pinning*" in FIXS.
 It is essentially the same as how public certificate validation works in web browsers, except CA certificates are not generally pre-pinned as in web browser or operating system software.

 The leaf certificate has to be signed by a CA rather than being self-signed.
 As a result, the certificate can be verified against a certificate for the CA itself, proving that the CA issued the certificate and that the certificate is genuine.